Kinnaribadal/Final-Project/README.md

 we realized we have no medical knowledge

+we also realized we cannot give medical advice legally

 there is so much medical data and medical field it was tough to streaming down the goal.